jdillard/sphinxcontrib-drawio/README.md

 - *Default Value*: `[]`
 - *Possible Values*: list of strings

-A list of regex strings to supress in the stderr output.
+A list of regex patterns used to supress warnings in the stderr output.
 This option is for when something upstream, such as Electron, is producing a warning that can't be fixed.

 ### No Sandbox
 - *Formal Name*: `drawio_no_sandbox`